brian978/dj-sync-tool/README.md

 # What it does
 The application will copy the CUE and LOOPS from Rekordbox to Serato.

+To prevent doing too much, it's restricted (for now) to only 1 playlist, so you will need to create a playlist with the tracks that you want to have synced, and then you will need to select the playlist from the CLI prompt when it is asked for.

 ### How it does it:
 * CUE points will be overwritten if they are on the same position as in RB:
   * if you have a CUE on position 1 in RB as well as in Serato, it will be overwritten in Serato